Dante Bini

-Dante Natale Bini or Dante Bini (1932) is an Italian industrial designer and architect.
+Dante Natale Bini or Dante Bini (born: April 22, 1932) is an Italian industrial designer and architect.
 He is noted for inventing the Binishell, which is a reinforced thin concrete shell structure that can be lifted and shaped by air pressure.
 He is also considered a pioneer of automated building construction sequences or automated building construction systems.

 Background

 Bini was born in 1932 at Castelfranco Emilia, a commune in Emilia-Romagna, Italy.
 He was the son of Giovanni Bini and Maria Cavallini.

 Bini completed liberal studies in Bologna.
 He then attended the University of Florence and obtained a doctorate in Architecture in 1962.
 He became influenced by the works of Heinz Isler, Felix Candela, Frei Otto, and Buckminster Fuller.

 Bini married Adria Moretti in 1963.
-In 1981, he emigrated to the United States.
+In 1981, he immigrated to the United States.

 Career

 After leaving the University of Florence, Bini became interested in thin-shell concrete domes.
 He later developed a shell system technology that gave him international recognition.